Randi Martinsen: Awards and honors

-Martinsen holds many notable credentials in the field of petroleum geology.
-During her time working with the AAPG Martinsen, she received several honors and awards including the Stratigraphic Compartmentalization of Reservoir Sandstones: Examples from the Muddy Sandstone Power River Basin, Wyoming and Montana, AAPG Memoir 61 (1995), the A.I Levorsen Memorial Award (1979), two Certificates of Merit (2001 and 2006), and the Distinguished Service Award (2009).
+During her time working with the AAPG, Martinsen received honors and awards including the Stratigraphic Compartmentalization of Reservoir Sandstones: Examples from the Muddy Sandstone Power River Basin, Wyoming and Montana, AAPG Memoir 61 (1995), the A.I Levorsen Memorial Award (1979), two Certificates of Merit (2001 and 2006), and the Distinguished Service Award (2009).
 She was a recipient of WGA's Frank A. Morgan award.

-She also made history as the first woman sworn in before the Wyoming Oil and Gas Conservation Commission.
+Martinsen was first woman sworn in before the Wyoming Oil and Gas Conservation Commission.
 In a Forbes article written on May 10, 2020, Martinsen is recognized as contributing to the evolution of women in the field of geology.
 She served as President of the American Association of Petroleum Geologists alongside other outstanding women in the field.
-This is a profound moment in the history of the organization.

 Publications

-Martinsen has published over 25 peer-reviewed articles and presentations with the AAPG and other organizations.
+Martinsen has published 27 peer-reviewed articles and presentations with the AAPG and other organizations.
 The focus of these pertain to depositional system analysis, sequence stratigraphy, tectonics and sedimentation, anomalous pressures, hydrocarbon accumulation, and tight gas sandstones.
 Along with these topics, Martinsen has also published course notes and field trip guides from her work at the University of Wyoming.